 Elasticsearch is compelled to load one more index field in RAM for

 your query.
-For instance, making a date histogram splitted by
+For instance, making a date histogram split by

 `vendor, then by

 target.usr.namefor 30 days makes Elasticsearch load 4 fields in RAM for each index (30 minimum), whats heavy.
 Is the field filtered in your query useful? clearly not.
 And this destination port that is always the same?

 Although it is convenient to use dashboard to have a quick glance at your data, some good habits are useful when dealing with different data :

 - Obviously, when a visualization is monopolizing a lot of resources, there is no magic: the dashboard rendering it will be slow as well.
 It will quickly become exponentially worse if superposing several big visualizations in a sole dash;

 - More generally, consider the number of visualizations needed in a dashboard: will the user scroll across the dashboard?
 Else, the visualization below the window is not needed.

 - Mind the timeframe: the shorter the better, especially when the time frame is covering several indexes (7 days ago ...);